-Roman Catholics believe what may be called "Infused Righteousness."
-That means that at salvation the merits of the Lord Jesus on the cross are infused with the righteousness of the sinner and together they constitute the basis of salvation.
+Roman Catholics believe in what may be called "Infused Righteousness."
+This means that in salvation, the merits of the Lord Jesus on the cross are infused with the righteousness of the sinner and together they constitute the basis of salvation.
 Meaning, Christ’s righteousness is not enough, rather it is given to help us with our own righteousness through works and obedience to God and the Roman Catholic Church.
 In their own words, the Catechism of the Catholic Church says:

 1999 The grace of Christ is the gratuitous gift that God makes to us of his own life, infused by the Holy Spirit into our soul to heal it of sin and to sanctify it.
 It is the sanctifying or deifying grace received in Baptism.
 It is in us the source of the work of sanctification:

 This “Infused Righteousness” is attained by a work, namely baptism.
 That is the way you get this righteousness.
 Basically, this position teaches that salvation by grace alone is not enough.
 You have to add your works and obedience to the work of Christ.
 It is wrong to think that Roman Catholics do not believe in the necessity of grace.
 Rather, they don’t believe in the sufficiency of grace.
 Grace alone is not enough to justify.
 In their own words from the Council of Trent:

 "If any one saith, that by faith alone the impious is justified; in such wise as to mean, that nothing else is required to co-operate in order to the obtaining the grace of Justification, and that it is not in any way necessary, that he be prepared and disposed by the movement of his own will; let him be anathema," (Council of Trent, Canons on Justification, Canon 9).